Heat Pump and HVAC Leasing: Cost, Benefits, and Savings

-A heat pump is an electric appliance that moves heat from one area to another via a refrigerant, just like a refrigerator or air conditioner.
+A heat pump moves heat from one area to another via a refrigerant, just like a refrigerator or an air conditioner.
 But a heat pump can move heat into or out of a building to provide both heating and cooling.
 It’s a highly energy-efficient appliance because it transfers heat instead of generating it.

 Heating and cooling with a heat pump system is more efficient than other heating and cooling systems.
 Heat pumps put out three to four times more energy as heat than they consume in electricity.